katleiahramos/Project-Manager-Rails-App/spec-js.md

 - [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
   + clicking on task renders task info

-- [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+- [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
-  + home page ?
+  + clicking on project renders tasks

-- [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+- [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
-  + could I use projects has many tasks?
+  + Projects has many tasks
-  + needs to be appended to dom via JSON

 - [x] Use your Rails API and a form to create a resource and render the response without a page refresh.
   + create a new task

-- [ ] Translate JSON responses into js model objects.
+- [x] Translate JSON responses into js model objects.
-  + ??????
+  + task = new Task

-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype.
+- [x] At least one of the js model objects must have at least one method added by your code to the prototype.
-  + ??????
+  + Task.format()

 Confirm
 - [ ] You have a large number of small Git commits